 1. The source DVD video quality

-DVD has two standards: 720 x 480 (NTSC) and 720 x 576 (PAL), both of which are belong to SD (Standard Definition).
-If you have a source DVD file in 480p (Main@L3), and you decide to rip DVD to MP4 with 1080p (Main@L4) settings, there actually is nothing but file size increases.
-Forcibly upscaling 480p to 1080p or even 4K will not enhance the quality.
+DVD has two standards: 720 x 480 (NTSC) and 720 x 576 (PAL), both of which belong to SD (Standard Definition).
+If you have a 480p (Main@L3) source DVD file and decide to rip it to MP4 with 1080p (Main@L4) settings, the only thing that happens is that the file size increases.
+Forcibly upscaling DVD resolution from 480p to 1080p or even 4K will not enhance the quality.
 If you are dealing with a Bluray, then the best HandBrake settings could be 1080p and higher.

 2. Video settings of the transcoding

 Your HandBrake settings like bit rate (most important), resolution, frame rate, MP4 codec, etc. The setting of the number of video bit rates directly determiness your output video quality, while video bitrate is determined by both image resolution and frame rate.
 The higher the resolution (pixels) is, the more vivid the image will be.